 Our pointers here are:

-The Fab Gift Boutique know numerous people in this field so if you’d like us to point you in someone’s direction we’d be happy to.
-Just give us call.
+Fabulous Functions UK know several photographers, so if you’d like us to point you in someone’s direction we’d be happy to.
+Simply give us call.

 Go armed with all your questions about the ceremony.
 They’ll help you find suitable readings and music if you want them too.